hrgdavor/babel-plugin-jsx-translate/README.md

 > Less visual noise in code for translations inside JSX

-Cane be combined with [babel-plugin-jsx-simple](https://github.com/hrgdavor/babel-plugin-jsx-simple) and also probably could be used with React or Vue JSX.
+Can be combined with [babel-plugin-jsx-simple](https://github.com/hrgdavor/babel-plugin-jsx-simple) and probably could be used with other JSX like React or VueJS.

 ### Plugin